argotorg/solidity-website/src/posts/2025-12-18-lost-storage-array-write-on-slot-overflow-bug.md

 ## Which Contracts Are Affected?

-You may be affected if your contract uses an array that crosses the `2**256` slot boundary.
+You may be affected if your contract uses an array that crosses the `2**256`-slot boundary.
 More specifically, *both* of the following conditions must be met for the bug to be triggered:

 1. An array in storage is positioned in such a way that its first slot is at a higher address than its last slot.